waffledood/cerberus-check/README.md

 Decided course of action:
 1. ~~Extract each DDM_FINAL Worksheet from each Segment's Masterfile Workbook as a CSV file (csv_export.vb)~~.
 (Done)
 2. ~~Calculate the LOH & TTL count from each Segment's CSV file (cerberus_v2.py)~~.
 (Done)

+Things to work on:
+1. Add a filter for "100% Hold Condition" to keep NULL & NO for TS SIN, in cerberus_v2.py

 Notes:
 - cerberusCheck.py developed to **filter the data extracted from Cerberus**